canal-paris-credit-hugodominguez-lebonbon

 Saturday, June 21

-For its 10th anniversary, the Refugee Food Festival travels through 12 French cities to celebrate hospitality through gastronomy.
-Supported by the Refugee Food association, this festival showcases the culinary talents of refugee chefs by partnering them with local establishments, from neighborhood bistros to Michelin-starred restaurants.
+For its 10th anniversary, the Refugee Food Festival is touring 12 French cities to celebrate hospitality through gastronomy.
+Driven by the Refugee Food association, this festival highlights the culinary talents of refugee chefs by pairing them with local establishments, from neighborhood bistros to Michelin-starred restaurants.
 Together, they offer unique menus that blend culinary traditions from around the world.
-In Paris, it will take place from June 16 to 29 in several well-known establishments loved by food enthusiasts.
-Beyond the meals, the festival...I also offer cooking workshops, festive brunches, and roundtables, creating spaces for meeting and dialogue around cooking and hospitality.
-The initiative also aims to promote the professional integration of chefs in the restaurant sector: we are counting on you to support them.
+In Paris, it's happening from June 16 to 29 at several well-known establishments among food lovers.
+Beyond the meals, the festival…I also offer cooking workshops, festive brunches, and roundtables, creating spaces for meeting and dialogue around cooking and hospitality.
+The initiative also aims to promote the professional integration of chefs in the restaurant industry: we really count on you to support them.

 Voir cette publication sur Instagram